incandescental/Work_Based_Project/README.md

 # Work_Based_Project

-A Python class for applying the sliding window algorithm and calculating change points using Hotellings T2 Distribution to daily time series.
+A Python class for applying the sliding window algorithm and calculating change points in daily time series using Hotellings T2 Distribution

 Dependencies: